prathamk22/prathamk22/README.md

 ### 😉 About

-- 🔭 I’m currently working with Precisely.
+- 🔭 I’m currently working with Appflix Studios.
-- 🌱 I’m currently learning Nodejs.
+- 🌱 I’m currently learning Kotlin/Ktor.
 - 🏄‍ Actively contributing to various organisations and Open-Source Projects.
 - 🤔 I’m looking for help with Data Structures and Algorithm.
 - 💬 Ask me about anything related to Android.